-The Echols County Sheriff’s Office K-9 Units where established by Sheriff Randy Courson as a response to the request of Echols County citizens to aid in his ongoing war on drugs.
+The Echols County Sheriff’s Office K-9 Unit was established by Sheriff Randy Courson as a response to the request of Echols County citizens to aid in his ongoing war on drugs.

-The K-9 Unit’s goal is to provide the Sheriff with trained and experienced drug interdiction personal and K-9’s.
-The Unit has one Belgian Malinois "Spike" and German Sheppard "Pako".
-The K-9 Units are on call 24/7 and the handlers are responsible for maintaining the training and welfare of the dogs.
-Both K-9's are certified throught North American Police Work Dog Association.
+The K-9 Units goal is to provide the Sheriff with trained and experienced drug interdiction personel and K-9 handler.
+The Unit has one Belgian Malinois "Spike".
+The K-9 Unit is on call 24/7 and the handler is responsible for maintaining the training and welfare of the dog.
+The K-9 is certified through ACLEOTC, Inc.

-The first K-9 Spike who is six-years-old was trained in Germany.
-He started his career in South Carolina where he was purchased by the Lowndes County Sheriff's Office.
-He was then purchased by the Echols County Sheriff's Office.
-He's Currently utilized for Drug Interdiction and is an aggressive drug alerter who bites and tears at the odor of narcotics.
+Spike who is four-years-old was trained in Germany.
+He was purchased by the Echols County Sheriff's Office.
+He's Currently utilized for Drug Interdiction and is a passive drug alerter who sits at the odor of narcotics.
 He is also trained in officer safety, suspect tracking, area item and suspect searches.
-He is not aggressive but will attack on command or if he senses him or his handler is in danger.
+He is aggressive and will attack on command if he senses that him or his handler is in danger.